Departments of Instruction and Multidisciplinary Programs

 Abundant opportunities exist for guided independent as well as collaborative research with faculty.
 Examples of current research with students include studies of microplastics in dune sands of Cape Cod, recent climate change using lake sediment cores from New York and New Mexico, impacts of urbanization on water quality of streams and aquatic ecosystem health, atmospheric deposition of metals in high altitude Catskill Mountain bogs, and low-temperature metamorphism of rocks in geothermal wells.

 Details regarding courses as well as requirements for majoring or electing a correlate sequence can be found in the catalogue.
 Interested students are also encouraged to email the chair of the Department of Earth Science and Geography, Jill Schneiderman, email@example.com, and to visit the Earth Science and Geography Department website.

 The Earth Science and Society major combines departmental courses from earth science and geography to provide a focus on the relationships between earth processes and human societies.
 The major is similar to a physical geography major at other colleges and universities.
 From earth science, students gain an understanding of natural processes that govern resources such as water, fossil fuels, and soil, and also examine hazards that impact human settlements, such as flooding, landslides, and earthquakes.
 From geography, students learn about the spatial distribution of physical and human phenomena and how human societies are shaped by, and also change, the natural world.

 First-year students interested in exploring the Earth Science and Society major should take Earth, Environment and Humanity (Earth Science/Geography 151) and Global Geography: People, Places, and Regions (Geography 102).

-Recent majors in Earth Science and Society have gone on to careers in fields such as renewable energy research, natural hazard risk mitigation, and science writing.
+Recent majors in Earth Science and Society have gone on to careers in fields such as renewable energy research, natural hazard risk mitigation, environmental health, and science writing.